RaphHaddad/blog/content/post/avoiding-disjointed-features-syndrome.md

 aren't orthographically consistent; such as the usage of different tense or points of view (among other things).

-There are several reason why the "disjointed features syndrome" may occur, below is an outline of a few delivery behaviours to avoid in order to reduce the likelihood that this syndrome will occur.
+Below is an outline of a few delivery behaviours to avoid in order to reduce the occurance of the "disjointed features syndrome"

 ## Feature-Only Review Ceremonies